 - Instead of a single word, use a combination of upper case and lower case letters, numbers and/or symbols

 - Use a phrase for a password such as "mydogsnameisfluffy."

 - Create a password which is actually an acronym for a phrase that only you would know, such as: "My favorite food is the Chicago style pizza they have at 19 Main Street" becomes the password: MffitCspth@19MS.

-- Take advantage of free password selecting software (such as www.goodpassword.com) easily located via any Internet search engine.
+- Take advantage of free password selecting software located via any Internet search engine.

 Some websites provide the user with an option to allow the computer to remember usernames and/or passwords.
 Although this is a convenient feature, in general, it is more prudent not to rely on these options.
-It is recommended to increase your password security by using the "Delete stored passwords" feature (typically found under "tools" and then "Internet options") available through most Internet browsers.
+It is recommended that you use the "Delete stored passwords" feature (typically found under "tools" and then "Internet options"), available through most Internet browsers, to increase your password security.